 Running as a sport is one of the least expensive to get into.
 There’s not a lot of equipment to buy.
-But there are some investments that will make your running experience much better.
+But some investments will make your running experience much better.
 In this guide, you’ll learn where to get the biggest bang for your buck, spending money where you need to and not where you don’t.

 Running Shoes

-Types of Running Shoes
+Two Main Types of Running Shoes

 Road Running Shoes